 Such service can be used to translate private IP addresses on private LANs to public IPs, by so having access to different resources on the Internet, depending on the case.
-Network Address Translation allows a host using a private IP address to “borrow” a public IP while accessing the needed resources on the Internet.
+NAT allows a host using a private IP address to “borrow” a public IP while accessing the needed resources on the Internet.
 There are however a few of downsides to this, like performance issues and restrictions but nothing that would not facilitate the use of Internet resources through this method.

 A few more of those reserved and restricted from use IP addresses are: